polyfact/polyfire-chat-react-vite-ts-boilerplate/README.md

-# 🤖 sample-example-polyfact-chat
+# 🤖 polyfire-chat-react-boilerplate

-Jumpstart your chat experience using the Polyfact SDK, powered by React and styled using styled-components!
-Vite and TypeScript bring speed and type safety.
+Elevate your chat experience with the Polyfire SDK, seamlessly integrated into a React project and stylishly crafted using styled-components!
+Embrace the power and safety of TypeScript in your React development.

 ## 📌 Table of Contents